heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*ƕ.* The shadow moves from system to system, a trail of dead stars in its wake.
+*ƕ.* The darkness moves from system to system, a trail of dead stars in its wake.

 <p align="center">
   ⁂